PeJiR/Harvard-s-Professional-Certificate-in-Computer-Science-for-Python-Programming/CS50X |  Introduction to Computer Science/Week 10 Emoji/Final Project/README.md

 ## Description:

-> This project is a simple tic-tac-toe game implemented in Python.
-The game can be played by two players, who take turns placing their marks (X or O) on a 3x3 grid.
-The first player to get three of their marks in a row, column, or diagonal wins the game.
+> This project is a basic email server, akin to Gmail, featuring key functions like inbox, sent items, and composing emails.

 ## Technology Used ✨